opendcs/opendcs/docs/source/start-decoding.rst

 | get_var         | 18P,F(S,A,7D',',1)          |
 +-----------------+-----------------------------+

-Examples where the date is 6 characters long.
+Sample Messages:  Examples where the date is 6 characters long.

 ::